 The famous story goes that Vince McMahon mortgaged the future of the WWF on the first WrestleMania show.
 This is pro wrestling.
-You can never really be sure - but this was the first attempt to broadcast a pro wrestling show via closed circuit TV on a national scale.
-It was without precedent, and was a risky proposition in and of itself accordingly.
+You can never really be sure - but this was the company's first attempt to broadcast a pro wrestling show via closed circuit TV on a national scale.
+It was without precedent, and was thus a risky proposition in and of itself.

 And pity the fool who doesn't recognise the importance of Mr. T. His contribution to the main event was famously dire, but it didn't matter.
 He could barely wrestle, but he was insanely popular.